News

 The center distributes free groceries on Mondays and Wednesdays, but Monday is usually busier because many people it serves have run out of food by then.
 By 9 a.m. on a Monday in June, a line of people with shopping bags extended from the sidewalk across the parking lot to the first of the food stations alongside the old building.
 There, clients are greeted by volunteers with friendly faces and helpful voices, offering milk and eggs, a selection of breads and pastries, frozen meat, fruit and vegetables.
 Inside, another team of volunteers assembles bags of canned and packaged food, some for adults, others for children.

 The director of the well-organized commotion is Robin Bialecki, a white-haired woman of 71.
 Ms. Bialecki started as a volunteer 25 years ago and has managed the operation for the last 17.
 She’s the only paid employee; she works every day except Christmas and makes $32,400 a year.
-She had planned to retire but has stayed on to help everyone through what now seems like the unraveling of the country’s defenses against unnecessary illness and hunger….Read More
+She had planned to retire but has stayed on to help everyone through what now seems like the unraveling of the country’s defenses against unnecessary illness and hunger…Read More

 Congress passed Trump’s massive ‘big beautiful bill.’
 Here’s how New Hampshire will feel it.